 3. Install Unsigned Drivers by Disabling Integrity Checks

-You can also disable the integrity checks to install unsigned drivers.
-To disable integrity checks, open the Command Prompt as admin from the Power User menu and execute the below command:
+You can also disable the integrity checks to install unsigned drivers in Windows.
+Disable integrity checks by opening the Command Prompt as admin (Start, search for Command Prompt, select “Run as administrator”), and execute the below command:

 bcdedit /set nointegritychecks off

-Just like with Testing Mode, it is important to enable the integrity checks.
+Just like with Test Mode, it is important to reverse the changes you made.
 To re-enable integrity check, execute the below command as an admin in the command prompt:

 bcdedit /set nointegritychecks on

 Now, restart the system, and you are good to go.

 Frequently Asked Questions